prototypefund/Digital_Bargeld-docs/api-merchant.rst

       // Expiration time for obtaining the tip
       expiration: Timestamp;

-      // URI of the exchange from where the tip can be withdrawn
+      // URL of the exchange from where the tip can be withdrawn
       exchange_uri: String;
     }